ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 ![Manifest Strategy](/docs/assets/projects/strategy-manifest.png)

 When the various source documents have been prepared [according to the requirements of their format](#formats), users should compress (or zip) all of the documents—**along with the required YAML file described below**—into a single archive, which can then be uploaded into Manifold.
+The structure of YAML file will be represented on the reader's [contents dropdown](/docs/reading/interface.html#contents), and its content will inform what is displayed on the [title bar](/docs/reading/interface.html#title-bar).
+See the YAML section following for details.

 <a name="yml"></a>
 ## YAML File

-In order for Manifold to properly ingest multiple source documents at once, the system requires a YAML file to be included along with any source documents in the compressed archive that will be loaded into the system.
+In order for Manifold to properly ingest multiple source documents at once, the system requires a YAML file to be included along with them in the compressed archive that will be loaded into the system.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 In cases where there are no source documents to upload (e.g., if you are creating a text from multiple Google Docs) then only the YAML file needs to be loaded.
 When uploaded alone, the YAML file does not need to be compressed or zipped.